Harrywg/group-5-frontend/README.md

 # Picture-This-Place Mobile App (Front-End)

-Welcome to the front-end repo for `Picture-This-Place`, a mobile app that encourages local exploration, social engagement, and gameplay by allowing users to submit photos of places, and others must guess the location in the photo by walking to that place and submitting a guess using their phone coordinates.
+Welcome to the front-end repo for `Picture-This-Place`, a mobile app that encourages local exploration, social engagement, and gameplay by allowing users to submit photos of places, while other users guess the location in the photo by walking to that place and submitting a guess using their own phone coordinates.
 Users earn points and medals for correct guesses and compete on leaderboards.

 ## Link to Picture-This-Place API (Back-End)

+For the back-end we used Express, Node, MongoDB and Mongoose.

-Please find the link to the back-end API repo for this project here:
+Please find more information about our back-end API by visiting the repo for it here:
 <a href="https://github.com/jcainuk/group-5-backend" target="_blank">Back-End GitHub repo</a>

 # The Team